 Do you think you are too fat for Disneyland?
 Being Overweight at Disneyland sounds like it might make for a horrible day — but with a few tips, you can still make it very magical!
-This post explains the Disneyland rides for obese people and whether or not Disneyland is fat friendly.
+This post explains the Disney park rides for obese people and whether or not Disneyland is fat friendly.

 This is part of my series of Disneyland tips for families.
 You’ll find that I have secrets for a lot of things people wonder about Disneyland (but sometimes are afraid to ask, like this article).
+While this post is mostly about DisneyLAND I think it will also give you some good ideas for Walt Disney World as well.

 Overweight at Disneyland?